CookedSeafood/take-me/README.md

 Right click on the player who you would like to mount.
 If:

+1. You are not sneaking.
-1. The player has no passenger.
+2. The player has no passenger.

 ### Carry Player